 And remember, that the ROI is largely dependent on what you do after you receive the award.

 Enter your book or writing in as many high-quality contests as you can afford.

 And don't be shy about sending email announcements and mentioning your publishing team members when you post on social media.
-Make it easy and beneficial for us to promote you!
+Make it easy for us to promote you.

 The list below includes some of the most highly respected literary awards bestowed upon authors.